 As National Trust members, we are regulars at the spectacular Victorian Gothic country house and estate in the Somerset countryside.
 Although the house hasn’t yet reopened, you can visit the gorgeous grounds.
 You need to pre-book a slot, even if you’re a member.
 We haven’t been able to get a ticket yet though so it seems to be very popular!

-Aerospace Bristol – reopens on 1 August
+Aerospace Bristol – now open

 We last visited this museum just before Christmas and loved it.
 It tells the story of Bristol’s aviation achievements and includes a Concorde that you can climb aboard!
 Find out more and book your trip here.